RJT1990/RJT1990.github.io/_posts/2021-05-25-making-a-dystopian-ai-roleplaying-game.md

 To begin the game, players are assigned a job at Kobashi Systems as either a **labeller** or an **engineer**.
 To immerse my friends, I sent them through a "company induction" (via Telegram app) and sent them swag boxes in real-life -- containing t-shirts, a welcome letter, stickers, food and more.

+The company induction was a spoof of Silicon Valley-style company inductions.
+The content served a dual-purpose: (a) making my friends feel like they were joining a real company (immersion), and (b) introducing people to the Telegram bot (mechanics).

 <br />

 <p>